inside.ewu.edu

 Pre-requisites: graduate standing in the MSW program or permission of the instructor.

-This course provides a framework for understanding the mission and purpose of social work practice, the historical roots and ethical foundations for the profession and emerging themes and models of practice.
-The course highlights required theoretical knowledge for informed practice, advanced generalist practice principles and the specific roles in day-by-day professional practice.
+Provides a framework for understanding the mission and purpose of social work practice, the historical roots and ethical foundations for the profession and emerging themes and models of practice.
+Highlights required theoretical knowledge for informed practice, advanced generalist practice principles, and the specific roles in day-by-day professional practice.

 SOWK 533.
 SOCIAL WORK ASSESSMENT AND PRACTICE WITH INDIVIDUALS AND FAMILIES.
 4 Credits.